Lewis & ClarkLaw School

 What if something comes up that keeps me from being able to continue this year or later?

 Every year at least one student will find that family or work or personal issues demand immediate time and attention and that law school cannot realistically be a priority.
-Family and health, work needs, are all important and taking a semester off or taking a lighter load temporarily in order to get things settled may be the right choice.
+Family, health, and work demands, are all important and taking a semester off or taking a lighter load temporarily in order to get things settled may be the right choice.
 Should you find yourself in this position, please come talk to me before taking any exams.
 While it may seem hard to slow down law school or stop for a short time, in the long run it may be what allows you to thrive and succeed at it.
 Never hesitate to ask what your options might be.

 What about exams?

 Most of your courses in law school are graded by means of one examination that occurs at the end of the semester and that tests on any of the material you have covered during the semester.
 Exams are taken anonymously.
-You use an exam number that is issued to you by the registrar each semester.
+You use an exam number that is issued to you by the Registrar each semester.
 Typically exams will be the length of time that matches the number of credit hours for the course.
 For instance, if you have a civil procedure course that meets twice a week for one-and-a-half hours each time, a total of three hours a week, the course is worth three credits, and the exam will usually be three hours long.
-A professor may give a shorter exam, a professor may tell you it's a three hour exam but you can check it out and take it home for 24 hours to work on it.
-There are lots of variations although you won't see many of those during your first year.
-Typically, in the first year your exams are scheduled - the Fall and Spring exam schedules are posted on a bulletin board next to the registrar's office and on the web site.
+A professor may give a shorter exam, a professor may tell you it’s a three hour exam but you can check it out and take it home for 24 hours to work on it.
+There are lots of variations although you won’t see many variations during your first year.
+Typically, in the first year your exams are scheduled - the Fall and Spring exam schedules are posted on the Registrar’s webpage.

-Exams that are not scheduled at a specific time are called "open" exams.
-This does not mean they are "open book" -- it just means they are unscheduled.
+Exams that are not scheduled at a specific time are called “unscheduled” or “open” exams.
+This does not mean they are “open book” — it just means they are unscheduled.
 An unscheduled or open exam may be picked up at specific times of the day on any day the registrar is open during the exam period.
 The exam is in an envelope.
-It is time-stamped out, you go to one of the specified rooms on campus to take the exam and then you turn it in to the registrar when you are done.
-Again, if you have such an exam, the registrar will get you information about the rules shortly before the exam period begins.
-You can see the exam schedule on the bulletin board next to the registrar's office or on the web site.
+It is time-stamped out, you go to one of the specified rooms on campus to take the exam and then you turn it in to the Registrar when you are done.
+Again, if you have such an exam, the Registrar will get you information about the rules shortly before the exam period begins.
+You can see the exam schedule on the bulletin board next to the registrar’s office or on the web site.

 What about grades?